 Okay, so moving onto “No babies self-wean before a year!
 You’re just misinterpreting a developmental stage!
 You just secretly WANT to wean and are telling yourself it’s baby-led to make yourself feel better.”
 I have nursed two babies who weaned before a year.
 And no, neither case was completely baby-led, but more like the end result to a bunch of weird-to-crappy circumstances that were out of our control.
 But it’s still not fair to say that *I* chose to wean either of them, or that I really had any choice at all.

 Noah and I never had it “easy,” but I still nursed as long as I possibly could before my crap supply (and his patience for it) finally completely gave out at five-and-a-half months.
-Ezra, on the other hand, was a more emotionally difficult weaning, because things HAD been so great!
+Ezra (my second son), on the other hand, was a more emotionally difficult weaning, because things HAD been so great!
 Just perfect!
 I conquered everything that went “wrong” the first time and I WAS WINNING AT BREASTFEEDING.

 Then the biting started.
 I did everything — EVERYTHING — the books and websites and my lactation consultant told me to do.
 He bit to the point of leaving me black-and-blue, so I swear I wasn’t being a baby about some light little lovebites.
 It HURT and made me dread nursing.
 He did not care one bit about being removed from the breast and told “no biting!”, or if he bit again and I ended the feeding — the only loser in that scenario was my supply.
 He started eating more solids and crawling and cruising.
 He got really distracted and wouldn’t stay latched on for more than a minute or two at a time, no matter where I nursed or how quiet I managed to make the room.
 (Which wasn’t always possible anyway, what with a three-year-old banshee running around during the day.)
 I kept repeating to myself that HE WASN’T WEANING, because HE WASN’T A YEAR, and totally believed all the things I read about just needing to power through this “developmental phase” and we’d be back on track to nursing for many more months.